 ‘Setton’ AGM: One of the best onions with excellent yields of dark-skinned bulbs that store well.

 ‘Sturon’ AGM: A popular and reliable onion with excellent flavour and medium-sized bulbs that store well over winter.

 ‘Hercules’ AGM: This is a large onion with dark golden skin and is quick to establish.

 ‘Hyred’: A late-maturing red onion with attractive crimson bulbs.
 Stores well over winter.

-‘Ishikura’: Long, slender white stalks which don't form into bulbs, making it perfect for salads and stir-fries.
+‘Ishikura’: Salad onion - Long, slender white stalks which don't form into bulbs, making it perfect for salads and stir-fries.